What goes in each bin

 Over 80% of household waste can be recycled or composted.
 There will always be some waste that you’ll need to put in your general household bin, this will be sent to Greatmoor Energy from Waste facility.

-Please do not put these items in the bin as they can be dangerous:
+Do not put these items in the bin as they can be dangerous:

 - batteries - put these in a tied clear bag on top of your bin